Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

 1. The CSM software release should be downloaded and expanded for use.

-   **Important:** To ensure that the CSM release plus any patches, workarounds, or hotfixes are included follow the instructions in [Update CSM Product Stream](../update_product_stream/index.md)
+   **Important:** In order to ensure that the CSM release plus any patches, documentation updates, or hotfixes are included, follow the instructions in [Update CSM Product Stream](../update_product_stream/index.md)

    **Important:** Download to a location that has sufficient space for both the tarball and the expanded tarball.

    > Note: Expansion of the tarball may take more than 45 minutes.

-   The rest of this procedure will use the CSM_RELEASE variable and expect to have the contents of the CSM software release tarball plus any patches, workarounds, or hotfixes.
+   The rest of this procedure will use the CSM_RELEASE variable and expect to have the contents of the CSM software release tarball plus any patches or hotfixes.

    ```bash
    linux:usb# CSM_RELEASE=csm-x.y.z